Meal Planning 101

 Start with Recipes

 Before you go grocery shopping, start with recipes.
-Use Pinterest, personal blogs and good old-fashioned cookbooks for inspiration, and use a meal-planning template to figure out what you will eat when.
+Use Pinterest, blogs, and good old-fashioned cookbooks for inspiration.
+Use a meal-planning template to figure out what you will eat when.
 Write it down!
 (If you’re training with Kickoff, your coach will help you with this).

 Look at Your Calendar

-When making your plan, it is helpful to have your calendar/smartphone close by so you can check when you have time to cook for the week.
+When making your plan, have your calendar/smartphone close by so you can check when you have time to cook for the week.
 If you don’t have a lot of time, eat each meal a few times.
 If you have more time to cook, you can bring in more variety by cooking more.

 You can do your cooking on weekends in preparation for the entire week, or you can split it up and do some on the weekend and some more on a Wednesday/Thursday for the second half of the week.
 Schedule the prepping/cooking in your calendar.

-Based on the servings specified in each recipe, will you have enough to cover all the times you will eat this particular meal, or do you need to double/triple the recipe?
-Also, is anyone else eating the same meal with you?
+Based on the servings specified in each recipe, will you have enough to cover all the times you'll eat this particular meal, or do you need to double/triple the recipe?
+Is anyone else eating the same meal with you?
 Factor that in when finalizing total servings, and make note of it for your shopping list.
 Finalize your shopping list based on the recipes and servings you selected.
-Don’t forget to check in your refrigerator, freezer and pantry to see whether you already have some of the ingredients (spices, cooking oils, etc.) to save you time and money later.
+Don’t forget to check and see whether you already have some of the ingredients (spices, cooking oils, etc.) to save time and money.

 As far as the actual prepping and cooking goes, here are a few tips: